wanchang-liu/seismic-horizon-edge2deep/README.md

 # Seismic Horizon Tracking
 This repository contains code for seismic horizon tracking, which is divided into two main parts:

-Overall Horizon Extraction: Implemented using an improved Canny edge detection algorithm.
+Overall Horizon Extraction: Implemented using edge detection algorithm.

 Target Horizon Tracking: Implemented using an improved UNet architecture.